xxstraky/CS157C-team2/README.md

 ### 3. Install Dependencies

-Open your terminal and navigate to the root folder ( CS157C-team2\ ) of the project.
-Then, run:
+In the root folder ( CS157C-team2\ ) of the project, run:

     npm i